Comparison operators allow us to compare values and obtain a boolean result (true

 or false

-) according to the relationship between the values.
+) based on the relationship between the values.

-These operators allow us to compare two values and determine if they are equal, different, greater, or less than, and are essential for evaluating expressions and making decisions.
+These operators enable us to compare two values and determine if they are equal, different, greater, or lesser, and are fundamental for evaluating expressions and making decisions.

 Operator | Name | Description |